If you love the beach, be sure to stop by Daytona Beach and other surrounding beaches. There is so much to do.

 After our scrumptious meal, we needed to walk off some of that food, so we decided to take a stroll at some of the local fish piers.
 There are some really nice places to stop and watch all the fishing boats come in and enjoy the ocean.
 I loved all the canons they had here from the 1800s.

 There are pelicans everywhere and they know all the “hot spots” to go for a snack.
 After fishing trips, the first order of business is to clean and fillet your catch of the day and that’s when the pelicans arrive and wait for pieces of fish thrown to them.
 They were comical to watch and they always waited patiently.

 After we walked for a while, it was time to check in to our hotel on the beach at Daytona.
 I have to admit, the Atlantic Ocean side of Florida is not very pretty most of the time.
 A couple of weeks before this picture was taken, a small hurricane swooshed by and it will bring in all kinds of “dirty” sand.
 Do hurricanes swoosh by?
 You can drive on Daytona Beach and park your car in certain areas.
 It makes it nice to not have to walk with all your beach stuff from a parking lot.

-But one of the advantages of Daytona beach area is you can drive and park in certain areas.
-This is so convenient that you don’t have to walk for blocks to with all your beach items.
+But one of the advantages of the Daytona Beach area is you can drive and park in certain areas.
+This is so convenient that you don’t have to walk for blocks with all your beach items.
 Everything is right there in your car.

 I love the beach when the sun is just going down.
 You never know what colors you may see.